 You might also want to look at the accounts run by Student Careers and Skills:

 You are welcome to approach academic staff in the department to provide academic references for you.
-Usually, this is the role of the personal tutor, who should know you well as a result of your regular meetings.
-Your personal tutor has access to your module marks on Tabula so can speak to your whole academic profile.
-You may also wish to approach your module tutors for references, or the Director of Studies for your year.
-It is best if the proposed referee knows you personally so that they can write a full reference for you.
+Usually, this is the role of your supervisor, who should know you well as a result of your regular meetings.
+Your supervisor has access to your module marks on Tabula if you were a UG or PGT student at Warwick, so can speak to your whole academic profile.
+You may wish to approach other academic staff for references, and it is best if the proposed referee knows you personally so that they can write a full reference for you.

-When requesting references, it is polite to ask for a reference well in advance of you making your application, including the timescales involved.
-It is not appropriate to put someone down as a reference who you have not asked, nor to ask tutors to provide references at the last minute.
-If the tutor agrees to write the reference, send them copies of your application materials so that they have a full understanding of the job or programme to which you are applying, and can tailor their references accordingly.
+When requesting references, it is polite to ask for a reference well in advance of you making an application, including the timescales involved.
+It is not appropriate to put someone down as a reference who you have not asked, nor to ask staff to provide references at the last minute.
+If the staff member agrees to write the reference, send them copies of your application materials so that they have a full understanding of the job or programme to which you are applying, and can tailor their references accordingly.
 Make sure that you provide your referees with enough time to write a full reference.